Navigating the End of Life for Spring Framework 5.3 and 6: What You Need to Know

 Spring Framework 5.3 and 6.0 introduced several breaking changes that developers need to be aware of when considering migration or continued use without official support:

-- Java Version Requirements:some text
+- Java Version Requirements:

 - Spring Framework 6.0: With this version, the minimum Java version was increased to 17.
 This change forces a significant shift for projects that were still on older versions, particularly in long-term enterprise environments.

-- Jakarta EE 9 Requirementssome text
+- Jakarta EE 9 Requirements

 - While Spring Framework 5.3 requires Java EE 7 at minimum, Spring Framework 6.0 came with an upgrade to Jakarta EE version 9 at minimum.
 Even though Spring makes the upgrade to 6.0 straightforward, there is still a great deal of work for some applications that should be handled with care.

-- Deprecation and Removal of Features:some text
+- Deprecation and Removal of Features:

 - Several features and APIs that were deprecated in earlier versions were removed or reworked in Spring Framework 6.0, leading to potential compatibility issues for legacy applications.
 This includes changes to core annotations, AOP (Aspect-Oriented Programming), and data access frameworks.